Suamere/user-groups/email-templates/accepted-sponsored.md

 - A picture of the receipt
 - A photo of the meetup in action (posted to the Meetup event)

-Once those have been provided via the event's Github issue, you can apply for reimbursement through Venmo.
+Once those have been provided via the event's GitHub issue, you can apply for reimbursement through Venmo.
 If you are unfamiliar with Venmo, please [check out our instructions](https://github.com/techlahoma/user-group-docs/blob/master/Requesting-Reimbursement.md).

 We are very excited to be working with you this year and beyond!
 If you have any questions, please contact the usergroup committee in `#usergroup-organizers` on Slack.